Autism Spectrum Disorder

 You’ll receive a detailed written report, diagnostic impressions, and clear, practical recommendations you can use at home, in school, or as a young adult navigating next steps.

-How can Autism Testing in Tampa help?
+How Autism Testing Can Help

 Autism testing can help families make sense of behaviors that feel confusing, stressful, or hard to explain.
 A thorough evaluation can help clarify your child’s strengths, challenges, and support needs.
 For many families, testing provides answers after years of uncertainty.
 It can open the door to school accommodations, therapy services, and a better understanding of how your child’s brain works.
 Most importantly, it helps you respond with confidence and compassion, rather than guesswork.